 Brian Orend is the Director of International Studies, and a Professor of Philosophy, at the University of Waterloo in Canada.
 His Ph.D. is from Columbia University in New York City.
-He has taught at Columbia, Waterloo, and the University of Lund in Sweden.
-He has delivered hundreds of invited lectures around the world.
+He has taught at Columbia, Waterloo, and the University of Lund in Sweden (where he was Distinguished Visiting Professor of Human Rights).

 Orend is an active, award-winning writer and public speaker.
 He focuses on three topics: 1) war and peace; 2) human rights; and 3) happiness.
 He is perhaps best-known for his work on “justice after war”, i.e., the ethics of post-war reconstruction.